gandalf15/HX711/README.md

-HX711 class for Rasperry Pi 2 and 3 written in Python 3 and Python 2.7
+HX711 class for Rasperry Pi 2 and 3 written in Python 3
+I dropped support for Python 2 and changed the implementation in python 3 so it is not backward compatible.

 I decided to write my own python class simply because all what I found was not enough good for my purpose.